31 RV Camping Tips for Beginners (Helpful Guide)

 by Pixabay

-Put the height on a note and have it visible on your dash for when you encounter low bridges.
-It is also helpful to program the height of your RV into your RV GPS for route planning.
+I keep the height of my RV written on a note and visible on my dash.
+This is helpful when I encounter low bridges.
+I also program my RV’s height into my GPS for better route planning.

 • 60% in front of the trailer axles